Nancy Binay: Political career

-Binay is the eldest daughter of the former Vice President of the Philippines, Jejomar C. Binay and Dr. Elenita Binay.
-Nancy Binay is also the older sister of Abigail Binay, and Jejomar Binay, Jr..
-Both of her parents and her two younger siblings served as Mayor of Makati.
+Binay is the eldest daughter of Jejomar C. Binay, the former Vice President of the Philippines. and Dr. Elenita Binay.
+Nancy Binay is also the older sister of Abigail Binay, and Jejomar Binay Jr. Both of her parents and her two younger siblings served as Mayor of Makati.

 Between 1998 and 2001, Binay performed administrative duties as a personal assistant to her mother, liaising between the Mayor's office and other governmental departments and offices as well as with the private sector.
-From 2010 she functioned as personal assistant to her father, who was the vice president at the time.
+From 2010, she functioned as personal assistant to her father, who was the vice president at the time.
 In this role, she liaised between the Office of the Vice President and the Housing and Urban Development Coordinating Council, as well as with other local government offices.
-In 2012, she was listed as one of the top 20 potential senatorial candidates for the UNA.
+In 2012, she was listed as one of the top 20 potential senatorial candidates for the United Nationalist Alliance (UNA).

-Senate (2013-2025)
+Senate (2013–2025)

-On October 5, 2012 Binay replaced Joey de Venecia to run for senator in the 2013 elections.
+On October 5, 2012, Binay replaced Joey de Venecia to run for senator in the 2013 elections.
 De Venecia had earlier withdrawn his candidacy from the UNA's ticket.
 Binay is a member of the same party, which was also her father's coalition, and she became the party's Deputy Secretary General.
 Leading up to her selection as a senatorial candidate for the alliance, Binay consistently ranked in the top 12 in the Pulse Asia November 2012 survey, which ranked the popularity of potential candidates.

 Binay is a child advocate.
 The charitable foundations with which she has been involved are geared towards caring for abandoned children and providing educational opportunities for the less fortunate.
 Her main platform for the 2013 Senate elections was for improving the outlook for pregnant women, particularly those of poor economic status, as a means of improving infant mortality and health.

-Binay did not attend any of the public debates for the senatorial candidates, noted pundit Prospero De Vera, "preferring to engage in debate when she's already in the Senate."
+Binay did not attend any of the public debates for the senatorial candidates, noted pundit J. Prospero de Vera, "preferring to engage in debate when she's already in the Senate."

-She was selected as the 12th senatorial nominee for the United Nationalist Alliance (UNA) for the 2013 senatorial race.
+She was selected as the 12th senatorial nominee for the UNA for the 2013 senatorial race.
 She won and became a senator in the 16th Congress.